ioccc-src/mkiocccentry/jparse/json_util_README.md

 #### jval example 5

-Multiple "_arg_", by default, setup multiple ways for a match.
+Multiple "_arg_"s, by default, setup multiple ways for a match.
 One may think of multiple "_args_" are matching in an "OR"-like way.

 ```sh
 jval -Q -t str jparse/test_jparse/test_JSON/good/h2g2.json 42 number